 HAVING A WHALE OF A TIME-CAITHNESS-SCOTLAND

-While on holiday in Caithness in the Highlands of Scotland, I joined a WhatsApp group for cetacean sightings through Facebook.
-Just a few miles from John o' Groats, I had an incredible day watching four Humpback whales from Duncansby Head.
+While on holiday in Caithness, in the far north of Scotland, I joined a WhatsApp group for cetacean sightings via Facebook.
+Just a few miles from John o’ Groats, I was treated to an unforgettable experience: four Humpback whales moving gracefully through the waters off Duncansby Head.
+The views were absolutely mind-blowing, with these magnificent animals feeding and breaching against the backdrop of the rugged northern coastline.

 Adult Kumlien's Gull